cherryontech/website/content/dictionary/angular.md

 sources:
 - sourceurl: https://angular.io/docs
 perspectives:
-- meaning: Angular is a front end framework used to develop web applications.
+- meaning: a front end framework used to develop web applications.
 It competes with React and Vue.
 It is commonly used in stacks like the MEAN stack.
   role: Web Developer

 ---